-I'm a German born, US and Russia based digital librarian.
+I'm a German born digital librarian based in the U.S.A and Russia.
 My latest work is an attempt to create a comprehensive archive of public email lists, called skryb.
+I do consultancy.

-I continue work in the area of digital libraries for scholarly communication.
+I continue to work in the area of digital libraries for scholarly communication.
 My main claim to fame is the creation of the RePEc digital library for economics in the 1990s.
 I also started some of the RePEc services.
-Most recently, I created a collaboration network service called CollEc for it.
+Most recently, I have been playing with an archival service for RePEc called ArchEc.
+Last year I finalized work on a collaboration network service called CollEc for it.
 I am working on two projects, ARIW and AuthorClaim that extend fundamental concepts coming from RePEc to all disciplines.
 I have created the Open Library Society to support this work.

 Between January 2001 and August 2012, I taught in the Palmer School of Library and Information Science at Long Island University.
 Since July 2005, I have supervised students in the Faculty of Information Technology of Novosibirsk State University.
 Between February 1993 and September 2000 I was a lecturer in the Department of Economics at the University of Surrey.